RATING★ 6.7

 The Narrative Arc & Core Premise

-In the evolving tapestry of Documentary, War cinema, the 2004 release of Oh!
-Man stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
+Debuting in 2004, Oh!
+Man represents a sophisticated intersection of artistic ambition and genre-defining elements within the Documentary, War category.
 The primary thematic concern of the film is an investigation into After Prisoners of the war and On the Heights all is Peace, this film concludes Yervant Gianikian and Angela Ricci Lucchi's trilogy on the first world war.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Documentary, War are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "After Prisoners of the war and On the Heights all is Peace, this film concludes Yervant Gianikian and Angela Ricci Lucchi's trilogy on the first world war.
 From the emblem of totalitarianism to individual physical suffering, the directors use this representation of man's rampaging violence to draw up an anatomical inventory of the damaged body and examine the consequences of the conflict on children, from 1919 to 1921.
 From the deconstruction to the artificial reconstruction of the human body, they try to understand how humanity can forget itself and perpetuate these horrors."